Policy 4510Bi

 Choosing Sick Leave or Worker’s Compensation

 Payments made under Worker’s Compensation become charges to the College’s account and cost the College money.
-Therefore, to process the claims, the supervisor must immediately report every work injury to the Human Resource Office.
+Therefore, to process the claims, the supervisor must immediately report every work-related injury to Human Resources.
+See Policy 4320B for more information on Worker’s Compensation.

 Approved November 19, 1981